Patrick-Njiru/boostrap-website/README.md

-# bootstrap-website
+# bootstrap-crash-course

-My first project employing bootstrap heavily with little css
+This is my first project that I created while learning Bootstrap

 ### <a href="https://patrick-njiru.github.io/bootstrap-website/"> 🔗 Live Link </a>